 In the spring of 2016, Cranbrook Center for Collections and Research boldly announced its aspiration to revitalize Cranbrook’s 100-year-old Japanese-style garden and ensure its future for the next generation.
 This aspiration became a vision in the summer of 2018 when Sadafumi Uchiyama, Garden Curator for the Portland Japanese Garden, began to develop a Master Plan for the garden’s rejuvenation.
 This vision began to take physical form in October 2018, when Master Gardener Hiromu Terashita and five gardeners from the Japan Federation of Landscape Contractors rehabilitated one of the garden’s historic features, the Lily Pond Cascade.

-Volunteer Gardeners will meet in the Cranbrook Japanese Garden one day each month during the 2022 growing season, April through October, from 8:30am to 1:30pm, on the following days (all days are Thursdays, except as noted).
+Volunteer Gardeners will meet in the Cranbrook Japanese Garden one day each month during the 2023 growing season, April through October, from 8:30am to 1:30pm, on the following days (all days are Thursdays, unless noted otherwise).

 Each day in the Japanese Garden will begin with a training session that will include introductions to the history and the future of the garden presented by Center Director Gregory Wittkopp and/or training on Japanese gardening techniques presented by Emily Fronckowiak.
 During the summer and fall, Cranbrook will provide volunteers with additional educational opportunities related to the Japanese Garden and “insiders” access to special opportunities, such as a planned visit by Sadafumi Uchiyama.

 Volunteers are expected to have experience, at any level, working “with their hands” and “on their knees” in a garden.

 Volunteers are expected to have an interest in Japanese Gardens and a respect for the potential of a beautifully maintained Japanese-style garden at Cranbrook.